ssfsx17/sky-islands/core.md

 Rating 1 - **Rampart Aura I** - You project a Rampart Aura five feet to your sides.
 When an enemy enters a Rampart Aura, they must stop horizontal movement.
 When an enemy moves entirely within the Rampart Aura, their horizontal movement is limited to 5 feet.
 When an enemy exits a Rampart Aura, they can move normally.

+- Mapless: Increases enemy Maneuver costs against your row by 1.

 Rating 20 - **Rampart Aura II** - Supercedes Rampart Aura I. You project a Rampart Aura ten feet to your sides.

+- Mapless: Increases enemy Maneuver costs against your row, and the row behind you, by 1.

 Rating 40 - **Rampart Aura III** - Supercedes Rampart Aura I and II.
 You project a Rampart Aura ten feet to your sides, and five feet to your front and back.

+- Mapless: Increases enemy Maneuver costs against your row, and the row behind you, by 2.

 Rating 60 - **Rampart Aura IV** - Supercedes Rampart Aura I, II, and III.
 You project a Rampart Aura fifteen feet to your sides, ten feet to your front and back, and five feet in diagonal directions.

+- Mapless: Increases enemy Maneuver costs against your row, and all rows behind you, by 2.

 ### Shield Wall

 Rating 1 - **Shield Wall I** - This technique is in effect when you are side-to-side with at least one other ally who also has Shield Wall I and is equipped with a shield.
 Your Physical Armor is increased by 1/4th of your Power Level, for a minimum of 1 point increase, against all damage coming from your front.
 This protection extends to any ally who is in the 5-foot square behind you.

+- Mapless: Can Cover for one Ally behind you.

 Rating 20 - **Shield Wall II** - Supercedes Shield Wall I if you are linked with an ally who also has Shield Wall II and is equipped with a shield.
 Your Physical Armor increase is 1/2 of your Power Level.